 The observations show that the large runup events are strongly associated with a rapid increase in wave energy at low frequencies, i.e. the arrival of incident waves with very long periods.
-In addition, water level measurements at the tide gages show a \sim 5 min peak period during this time.
+In addition, water level measurements at the tide gages show a $\sim$ 5 min peak period during this time.
 The arrival of incident waves with very long periods can be explained by the existence of trapped fetch, which occurs when the fetch moves in the same direction and at speeds close to those of the waves groups.
 Analysis of storm tracks show that trapped fetch was indeed in effect for this event leading to the large runup events.
-The \sim 5 min peak period at the tide gages suggest suggests a link to wave groups and infragravity waves.
-It is shown using a simple model that a very large carrier wave period results in a very large infragravity wave amplitude at the shore yet maintaining reasonably low energy dissipation.
-This explanation is supported by far offshore bottom sensors, which did not detect the incoming infragravity waves but did detect the returning ones, even at 3 to 4 km depthdetected large waves hours after the first large runup events were observed onshore, suggesting that the reflected waves were larger than the incoming ones.
+The $\sim$ 5 min peak period at the tide gages suggests a link to wave groups and infragravity waves.
+It is shown using a simple model that a very large carrier wave period results in a very large infragravity wave amplitude at the shore yet maintaining low energy dissipation.
+This explanation is supported by far offshore bottom sensors, which detected large waves hours after the first large runup events were observed onshore, suggesting that the reflected waves were larger than the incoming ones.